OpenTermsArchive/engine/README.md

 #### Configuration file

-The default configuration can be read and changed in `config/default.json`.
+The default configuration can be found in `config/default.json`.

 ```js
 {